-Everyone says, “Don’t judge a book by its cover.”
-Well, people still do, and the same goes for featured images on your WordPress website.Of all photos on your site, none are more important than this one.
-When paired with an engaging title, the right featured image grabs people’s attention and gets them excited to view your content.
-On page load, it's one of the first things your visitors see, and signals whether your hard work is worth a reader’s time.
+As the expression goes, “Don’t judge a book by its cover.”
+Well, people still do, and the same goes for featured images on your WordPress website.
+When paired with an engaging title, the right featured image captures visitors' attention.

-What is a WordPress featured image?
+What is a featured image in WordPress?

 A featured image visually represents a post or page on your WordPress website.
-Featured images usually appear on your website at top of posts.
+Featured images usually appear on your website at the top of posts.
 They also appear when you share your posts outside of your WordPress site, like on social media or news websites.
 The purpose of the featured image is to draw readers to your content and signal what your posts are about and reinforce your site’s tone and branding.

 How to Set a Featured Image in WordPress

-1. Open the editor for the post or page.
+- Open the editor for the post or page.

-2. Click the gear icon in the top right corner to open the settings panel.
+- Click the gear icon in the top right corner to open the settings panel.

-5. In the Alt Text field, add alternative text that describes your featured image.
+- In the Alt Text field, add alternative text that describes your featured image.
 Informative, accurate alt text is a key step to optimizing your WordPress site’s SEO.

-6. Add a Title, Caption, and/or Description if desired.
+- Add a Title, Caption, and/or Description if desired.

-7. Click Set featured image.
+- Click Set featured image.

 WordPress Featured Image Size